 7. Garden Accessories

-For added interest and a touch of humour choose novelty ornaments such as sheep, cows or frogs with added solar lighting.
-Inexpensive solar lights use batteries to store power from the sun during the day then cast a soft glow as dusk descends.
+For added interest and a touch of humour, choose novelty ornaments such as sheep, cows or frogs with added solar lighting.
+Inexpensive solar lights use batteries to store power from the sun during the day and then cast a soft glow as dusk descends.
 A set of lights in a simple torch design offers subdued illumination around the patio.
 Strings of solar fairy lights add a discreet twinkling in bushes or trees at any time of the year.